- Chart

 Disclaimers:

-This JSON output is generated based on publicly available information and AI analysis.
-It is intended for informational purposes only and should not be considered as financial advice.
-Market share data and financial figures are estimates and subject to change.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+This information is provided for informational purposes only and does not constitute investment advice.
+Financial data and market share estimates are subject to change and may vary depending on the source.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.